PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

 2. Planes
 ``````````

 We can also describe a set of :ref:`cardinal_planes`, where each plane is formed by a pair of the :ref:`cardinal_axes` described above.
 These are the **horizontal**, **vertical**, and **sagittal** planes.
+Each plane is perpendicular to the other two.

-The sagittal plane is formed by the sagittal and vertical axes, and it lies perpendicular to the horizontal axis.
-The horizontal plane is formed by the horizontal and sagittal axes, and it lies perpendicular to the vertical axis.
-The vertical plane is formed by the vertical and horizontal axes, and it lies perpendicular to the sagittal axis.
+The sagittal plane is formed by the sagittal and vertical axes.
+The horizontal plane is formed by the horizontal and sagittal axes.
+The vertical plane is formed by the vertical and horizontal axes.
 These are shown here:

 .. image:: images/shared_planes.png
     :width: 750